Anthem Blue Cross and Blue Shield Medicare Plans Review

 Anthem Blue Cross Blue Shield members can create an online Medicare account to view claims, pay bills, print I.D. cards, chat with a representative and more.
 Anthem even has a mobile app for even easier on-the-go access.

-If you’re interested in speaking with a licensed sales agent about Medicare plans that may be available in your area, you can call 1-855-949-3321 (TTY: 711).
+If you’re interested in learning more about Medicare plans that may be available in your area, you can compare plans online or call to speak with a licensed insurance agent.